-A pet duck might not seem as loving, useful or intelligent as a pet like a dog or a cat, so should you have one in your house?
+A pet duck might not seem as loving, useful or intelligent as a pet like a dog or a cat, so would ducks make good pets?
 Can they receive the loving care of a domestic animal and if they can, will they love you back?
-Ducks’ traits and personalities Ducks are very social […]
+Ducks’ traits and personalities Ducks are very social and intelligent […]

 There are many different reasons to own ducks on your farm or in your backyard.
 Learn about the best and most popular duck breeds for you!